 Multiply our little example by 10,000 (the number of employees at the Kennedy Space Center alone) and you get an idea of the challenge facing NASA — or any large organization attempting to change its culture.

-“It takes five to seven years to change the culture,” Dr. Phil Meade, charged with cultural retraining at Kennedy, told a Florida TV station.
+“It takes five to seven years to change the culture,†Dr. Phil Meade, charged with cultural retraining at Kennedy, told a Florida TV station.

 Compounding matters, if you’re a NASA employee being coached to change your ways, is that your boss — who happens to be the President of the United States — has set a goal of completing the International Space Station by 2010 and beginning human exploration of the moon and Mars.
 Time’s a wastin’.
-No wonder one NASA worker told the Associated Press, “I see a very confused NASA culture… We have been told to compete and cooperate in the same breath.”
+No wonder one NASA worker told the Associated Press, “I see a very confused NASA culture… We have been told to compete and cooperate in the same breath.â€

 The current rage

 Let’s set aside NASA’s somewhat unique organizational safety issues and consider how all things cultural — leadership, world-class safety, good-to-great organizations — are the current rage in the safety and health profession.
 Take next month’s American Society of Safety Engineers’ annual meeting as a barometer.
-The opening keynote will describe how “the world’s greatest organizations” unleash human potential.
+The opening keynote will describe how “the world’s greatest organizations†unleash human potential.
 Voluntary Protection Program leaders will define requirements for cultures of excellence.
-Dr. Tom Krause of BST will talk about the NASA “model” of safety leadership.
-Dr. Scott Geller will weigh in on “culture enrichment.”
-In all, at least ten sessions focus on culture, climate or leadership.
+Dr. Tom Krause of BST will talk about the NASA “model†of safety leadership.
+Dr. Scott Geller will weigh in on “culture enrichment.†In all, at least ten sessions focus on culture, climate or leadership.

 It all sounds inspiring and motivating.
-And to be sure, safety and health pros must aim high — what other goals or “visions” can there be but excellent, incident-free cultures when workers’ lives and limbs are at stake?
+And to be sure, safety and health pros must aim high — what other goals or “visions†can there be but excellent, incident-free cultures when workers’ lives and limbs are at stake?
 But let’s not kid ourselves about the many barriers that can block culture change reforms.
 Plain old human nature packs a powerful counter-punch.

 Formidable forces

 Want to change your safety culture?
-Here are some of the institutional forces that could push back, culled from Dr. John Nirenberg’s article, “Overcoming Hammurabi’s Curse: The Realpolitik of Building New Organizations”:
+Here are some of the institutional forces that could push back, culled from Dr. John Nirenberg’s article, “Overcoming Hammurabi’s Curse: The Realpolitik of Building New Organizationsâ€:

 Healing is hard

-Look over this list and it’s no wonder an ex-NASA mission control specialist wrote in a web posting that healing a sick culture is harder than fixing engineering, budget, and political problems — “and in fact might just be too hard.”
+Look over this list and it’s no wonder an ex-NASA mission control specialist wrote in a web posting that healing a sick culture is harder than fixing engineering, budget, and political problems — “and in fact might just be too hard.â€Or why safety consultant Dan Petersen writes in this issue that the most popular approach to workplace safety today is still to “do what has always been done.†Or worse, do nothing — “also extremely popular and very easy to do,†he writes.

-“Do nothing” is not an option for any safety and health pro trained and dedicated to make a difference.
-But if you go for the gold (VPP for instance), want to go from “good to great,” or otherwise improve your safety culture, go for it with eyes open and hopefully some friends in high places.
+“Do nothing†is not an option for any safety and health pro trained and dedicated to make a difference.
+But if you go for the gold (VPP for instance), want to go from “good to great,†or otherwise improve your safety culture, go for it with eyes open and hopefully some friends in high places.

 — Dave Johnson, Editor